 The "artifacts" command group

 Artifacts can be managed and used on the command line, using the artifacts CLI command group.
-There may be circumstances where you don’t have access to the GUI, or don’t want or need to use it, such as when performing a local investigation on a machine.
+There may be circumstances where you don’t have access to the GUI, or don’t want to or need to use it, such as when performing a local investigation on a machine.

 [ artifacts list ]